-My career in the music industry began as a live sound engineer during my undergraduate studies at the University of Kansas.
-After receiving my Bachelor of Music Education I began to work as a full-time front-of-house engineer and road manager, touring through the U.S., Canada, and Europe with artists such as Leon Russell, Jason & The Scorchers, and Webb Wilder.
+Michael Janas began his career in the audio industry by working as a live sound engineer during his undergraduate studies at the University of Kansas.
+After earning a Bachelor of Music Education degree he toured several years full-time as front-of-house engineer and road manager through the U.S., Canada, and Europe with various artists including Leon Russell, Jason & The Scorchers, and Webb Wilder.

 In 1990 Janas changed his career path and became recording engineer and personal assistant to songwriter Paul Kennerley, who penned hits for The Judds, Emmylou Harris, and Marty Stuart.
 Janas also continued to work as a live sound engineer at legendary local nightclubs The Bluebird and The Exit/In.
 In 1991 Janas was hired as Studio Manager of The Castle Recording Studio in Franklin, TN, and was eventually promoted to Vice President.
 During his almost 12-year tenure at The Castle, Janas recorded and produced a wide variety of artists including Lynyrd Skynyrd, Jason & The Scorchers, Jonell Mosser, as well as three Grammy-nominated recordings for Arista artist BR5-49.
 He also engineered recordings for Warner/Chappell Music, Emmylou Harris, Billy Ray Cyrus, Anna Wilson, Webb Wilder, and Brad Paisley.
 Janas also produced and recorded a wide variety of independent artists.